tomgco/bosco/README.md

 bosco setup
 ```

-This will sync with github, ask you for a default team and workspace folder, clone all the repositories in that team, and then run npm install on all of them.
+This will sync with github, ask you for a default team and workspace folder, clone all the repositories in that team, auto link any dependent modules together (saving lots of 'npm link ../module', and then finally run npm install on all of them.
+This literally will save you hours of work on a larger project.

 If any repository already exists locally it will skip it.
 Typically you only use this command once, and use the other pull, install, morning commands on a daily basis.

 ## Service Configuration